yeozhenhao/Angels_Mortals_Matching_algorithm/README.md

 **Output CSV** will have the same columns but no header.\
 Players will be arranged such that for each player row in the output .csv file, his/her Angel is in the row above and his/her Mortal is in the row below.

-### If you're looking for the Angels & Mortals Telegram Bot
+### If you're looking for an Angels & Mortals Telegram Bot
-Please see my other Python repository here:\
+You may check out my other Python repository here:\
 https://github.com/yeozhenhao/Angels_Mortals_bot